kiviabrito/Pokedex/README.md

 ## Executar o app

 No update is necessary, you can just clone the project and run it.
-#### Note: For the app work on the offiline mode it is necessary that the user has had at least one access with the internet connected, so it can fetch the data from the network and store it on the local data base.
+#### Note: For the app work on the offline mode it is necessary that the user has had at least one access with the internet connected, so it can fetch the data from the network and store it on the local data base.